Igalia/explainers/dictionary-api/README.md

 ### Syntax
 ```
-[LegacyOverrideBuiltIns]
+User agents must create a CustomDictionary object whenever a document is created and associate it with that document.

+[Exposed=Window]
-partial interface Document {
+interface Document : Node {
-  // user interaction
+  constructor();

+   ...

+  [SameObject] readonly attribute CustomDictionary customDictionary;
+};

+[Exposed=Window]
+interface CustomDictionary {
   undefined addWord(DOMString word, DOMString language);
-  boolean hasWord(DOMString word, DOMString language);
+  boolean containsWord(DOMString word, DOMString language);
   undefined removeWord(DOMString word, DOMString language);
 };
 ```
+- `addWord()` adds a word to the custom dictionary

-- `hasWord()` checks for the words in the custom dictionary.
+- `containsWord()` checks for the words in the custom dictionary.
 Returns `true` if a word is already in the custom dictionary.
-- `addWord()` adds a word to the custom dictionary
 - `removeWord()` removes a word from the custom dictionary